Paul is standing before King Agrippa, telling the king about his

 you open up the Old Testament and teach about Moses or Abraham or other things

-instead of Christ, then you might be teachings what the Jews taught two
+instead of Christ, then you might be teaching what some of the Jews taught two

 thousand years ago, but you are not teaching what Paul taught.
 Paul said that